kishanbellur/kishanbellur.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm an engineer by profession, researcher by curiosity and educator by passion.
 I'm currently an adjunct assistant professor in [Mechanical Engineering - Engineering Mechanics](https://www.mtu.edu/mechanical/) at [Michigan Technological University](https://www.mtu.edu/).
-I will begin a tenure track position as an assistant professor in [Mechanical and Materials Engineering](https://ceas.uc.edu/academics/departments/mechanical-materials-engineering.html) at [University of Cincinnati](https://www.uc.edu/) in August 2021.
+I'm an assistant professor in [Mechanical and Materials Engineering](https://ceas.uc.edu/academics/departments/mechanical-materials-engineering.html) at [University of Cincinnati](https://www.uc.edu/).

 Bio
 ------